Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-planning/project-estimation.md

 The following is partial, non-exhaustive example task breakdown.
 The task breakdown is logically grouped by team for a user story or feature.
 The types of tasks and associated estimations will vary by factors such as team composition, team experience, project requirements, client asks, and company processes.

 This is an example of a task breakdown on a component.
-The team consists of 2 CMS Developers who can also handle the Web Application back end development, 2 front end only developers and 1 QA person.
+The team consists of 2 CMS Developers who can also handle the Web Application development, 2 UI only developers and 1 QA person.

 **My Feature**: Detail out the feature requirements here.